FRACTAL-GAME-STUDIOS/DayZ-Clothing-Properties-Guide/README.md

 # DayZ Clothing Properties Guide

 Welcome to the `DayZ-Clothing-Properties-Guide` repository.
 This guide is primarily aimed at providing detailed information about available properties related to clothing in DayZ's config files for modders.
 It is intended to serve as a quick reference for those interested in modding and customizing DayZ's clothing items.
+All this repository has been made by AI to speed up the process, sorry for the possible inconsistencies, I will try to add manually and with research each value.

 ## Repository Structure